MaibornWolff/opensearch-k8s-operator/README.md

 | 1.x              | 1.0                              | 1.x                              |         |
 | 0.x              | 1.0                              | 1.x                              | Beta    |

 This table only lists versions that have been explicitly tested with the operator, the operator will not prevent you from using other versions.
-Newer minor versions (2.x) not listed here generally also work but you should proceed with caution and test it our in a non-production environment first.
+Newer minor versions (2.x) not listed here generally also work but you should proceed with caution and test it out in a non-production environment first.

 ## Development